SoftSec-KAIST/SURI/README.md

 │   └── SuperSymbolizer.py      : contains our Pointer Repairer and Superset Symbolizer modules
 ├── README.md                   : this document
 └── suri.py                     : the main entry point of SURI
+└── emitter.py                  : a script for compiling assembly file
 ```

 ## Citation